ruchichandra/Belly-Button-Biodiversity/README.md

 # Belly-Button-Biodiversity

-An interactive dashboard to explore the Belly Button Biodiversity DataSet.
+Created an interactive dashboard to explore the Belly Button Biodiversity Data Set and completed an end-to-end analysis.
+Technologies used: HTML/CSS/Bootstrap, JavaScript Library Plotly, Python and Flask

 https://belly-button-biodiversity.herokuapp.com/